Page Content

 Medical school: University of Tennessee Health Science Center

-About me: I was raised in the suburbs of Memphis, TN.
+About me: I was raised in the suburbs of Memphis, Tennessee.
 I majored in biochemistry and biophysics while receiving my M.S. in physics from the University of Pennsylvania.
 While subsequently pursuing my M.D. at the University of Tennessee Health Science Center, I completed my Ph.D. at the St. Jude Graduate School of Biomedical Sciences under the mentorship of Paul Northcott, Ph.D.
 During this time, I utilized applied and functional genomics to study medulloblastoma and other pediatric brain tumors.
 In addition to neurosurgery, my academic interests span oncology, developmental biology, and genomics.
 In my free time, I enjoy honing my data science skills, spirited drives in good weather, and flying when the skies are clear.

 Alex Pais, M.D.